nappyninja/UofA/Python/MIS543O_Project2-master/README.txt

-MIS 543 Online - Project 2 - Reliable Transport Protocol
+MIS 543 - Project 2 - Reliable Transport Protocol

 In this folder you'll find the sample receiver, code for computing and validating checksums, as well as sender code.